redrambles/Accelerate/wp-content/plugins/ninja-forms/readme.txt

 == Upgrade Notice ==

-= 3.1.2 (16 May 2017) =
+= 3.1.3 (31 May 2017) =

 *Bugs:*

-* Fixed several possible PHP notices.
-* Fixed a possible conflict with the BBpress plugin.
-* Editing submissions with Checkbox List fields should work properly.
-* Product fields with costs over 1000 should now work properly.
-* Fixed a bug that caused duplicate submissions if a form wasn't hidden after submission.
+* Users should be able to re-submit forms that fail initial anti-spam checks.
+* Fixed some bugs related to calculations and submission.

 *Changes:*

-* Forms should be sorted by title in the dashboard and the submissions page.
+* Added sortable icons to the forms dashboard.

 == Changelog ==

+= 3.1.3 (31 May 2017) =

+*Bugs:*

+* Users should be able to re-submit forms that fail initial anti-spam checks.
+* Fixed some bugs related to calculations and submission.

+*Changes:*

+* Added sortable icons to the forms dashboard.

 = 3.1.2 (16 May 2017) =